harshadpitkar/hid-sp18-518/tutorial/boto-s3.md

 `>>> help(boto3.s3)`

 Now that you have familiarized yourself with boto3, let's begin to use it.
 For this tutorial, we will be leveraging boto3 to configure and manage S3 in AWS.
 To do so, you first will need credentials for an active AWS account.
-As credential management can be it's own topic, I recommend looking at the configuration guide here http://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration
+As credential management can be its own topic, I recommend looking at the configuration guide here http://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration

 Now that you have credentials set up for AWS, we need to tell boto3 which provider you will be leveraging.